 In Uruguay, we are subject to laws and regulations relating to the protection of the environment, including regulations concerning waste management and waste water discharge and disposal of hazardous and toxic materials, among others.
 We own a water treatment plant for the discharge of residual water.
-We have established a program for recycling solid wastes and are currently certified for ISO 14001:2015 for our bottling plant in Montevideo.
+We have established a program for recycling solid wastes.
+The Uruguayan Ministry of Environment (Ministerio de Ambiente) issued an administrative resolution imposing the obligation of achieving high recovery and recycling goals of packaging materials (by 2023 at least 30.0% of such packaging).
+In order to achieve such goals, the Uruguayan industry agreed with the authorities on a plan referred to as the "Industry Management Plan" that sought to extend the term to set a 50.0% goal for recovery and recycling by 2025.
+This plan will result in higher expenditures for our Uruguayan subsidiary in order to comply with such regulations.

-We have spent, and may be required to spend in the future, funds for compliance with and remediation under local environmental laws and regulations.
+We have spent, and may be required to spend in the future, funds for compliance and remediation under local environmental laws and regulations.
 Currently, we do not believe that such costs will have a material adverse effect on our results or financial condition.
 However, since environmental laws and regulations and their enforcement are becoming increasingly stringent in our territories, and there is increased recognition by local authorities of the need for higher environmental standards in the countries where we operate, changes in current regulations may result in an increase in costs, which may have an adverse effect on our future results or financial condition.
-We are not aware of any significant pending regulatory changes that would require a significant amount of additional remedial capital expenditures.
+Except as provided herein, currently we are not aware of any significant pending regulatory changes that would require a significant amount of additional remedial capital expenditures.
 We do not believe that our business activities pose a material risk to the environment, and we believe that we are in material compliance with all applicable environmental laws and regulations.